-Resolutions.
-Some people love them.
-Some people hate them.
-Some people make them and others don’t bother.
+Setting goals, or resolutions.
+Some people love them, some people hate them, some people make them and others don’t bother.
 While I don’t believe in calling them resolutions, rather I call them goals, I do believe that a new year can help you make a mental reset.
 Since my birthday is SO close to New Year’s, January 5th to be exact, I actually use my birthday as my reset.
 I did this while taking my hiatus which you can read about in my previous post “Going on Hiatus – Why I did and why it’s okay for you to too!”.

 I highly suggest making goals for your year.
-Think of it as a vision board if sorts.
-I use my bullet journal to do my vision/goal board.
+Think of it as a vision board of sorts.
+My bullet journal is where I keep my vision board.
 I do plan on making another copy to put by my writing space as well however that writing space is also a goal, somewhere that I can scurry off to and just work.
-I will get into more detail about what a bullet journal is and what I use it for at another time because trust me there is so much to say about them!
-If you are curious in the meantime check out my Pinterest board, I have appropriately titled “Bullet Journal”.
+I’ll get into more detail about what a bullet journal is and what I use it for at another time because trust me there is so much to say about them!
+If you are curious in the meantime to check out my Pinterest board, I have appropriately titled “Bullet Journal”.

 Aside from diving into my goals and bullet journal I’ve been doing a lot of brain dumping.
 Basically what a brain dump is, is when you sit down and literally write down all of the things floating around in your head.
 It’s been really helpful for me to just clear my head and also organize my to-do lists (yes multiple ones, obviously).
 If you’re ever needing to clear the fog in your head try it out, you’re welcome.